 Zen Meditation is Zazen

-Generally, we, monks, nuns and masters, like more to call that discipline zazen.
-This because we believe zazen is not what is commonly called a meditation.
+Zen monks, nuns and masters, like more to call that discipline zazen.
+We believe zazen is not what is commonly called a meditation.
 Meditation is eventually a to obvious way to keep your mind busy, or free of something.
 During zazen, no effort is meant to be applied on the self but just on the practice.
-Za comes from the Japanese and means sitting, zen is a little bit more tricky to understand.
+Za comes from the Japanese and means sitting, zen means literally absorption.

 Once asked about his practice, the Buddha Shakyamuni answered: "I practice dhyana".
 Literally speaking, dhyana means absorption and so relates more to a passive state of mind during the exercise of simply sitting.
 While sitting, the concentration mixes with the absorption and the mind, the observer merges into deeper state of perception, often passing beyond them.